 Visitors to Vancouver will find a wealth of neighbourhoods to explore with some of the best shopping, dining, entertainment and attractions to choose among.
-Vancouver is a dynamic city with plenty to see and do, making it one of the best holiday destinations on the West Coast of Canada.
+Tourists will find the reason to visit Vancouver because it is a dynamic city with plenty to see and do, making it one of the best holiday destinations on the West Coast of Canada.

 The most famous shopping spot in Vancouver is Robson Street.
 It is among the oldest commercial sections in the city and once named Robsonstrasse.
 This was because of the large number of German and European migrants that settled in the area and set up their businesses in the post World War II era.
 The area still retains its cosmopolitan heritage.
 Its location in the centre of downtown makes it a hub of activity with locals and tourists’ bustling around the area’s many businesses.